learn-co-curriculum/phase-1-lectures-fetch-crud/README.md

 ## Objectives

-- [ ] Use `json-server` as a RESTful API
-- [ ] Make a `GET` request to fetch data from a server and display that data using DOM manipulation
 - [ ] Make `POST`/`PATCH`/`DELETE` requests to persist changes to the server
 - [ ] Understand the different configuration options for a fetch request (headers, method, body)
 - [ ] Understand when to use optimistic vs pessimistic rendering

 ## Outline

-- [ ] Set up `json-server` and demonstrate the API endpoints
-- [ ] Perform all CRUD actions with our API:
+- [ ] Perform CRUD actions with our API:
-  - When the page loads: `GET /animals`
   - When the form is submitted: `POST /animals`
   - When the delete button is clicked: `DELETE /animals/1`
   - When the donate button is clicked: `PATCH /animals/1`